LAB 2

 - Burn a Atmel 28C64B EEPROM with stand-alone OCTAL inverter program and test all eight "logic gates".

-- You will use the ADX-65 program to work with assembly language files.
-The assembler program is located on the desktop and is called "Avocet Wide"
+- You will use the vasm.exe program to work with assembly language files (*.asm).
+The assembler program and instructions are located in the desktop folder "vasm"

 - You will need to learn how to program EEPROMs.
 Instructions can be found below.
-The software is on your host Desktop, not the the virtual machine.
+The software is on your host Desktop.
 There are 2 links, the SUPERPRO 500 for the dark blue programmers, and the SUPERPRO USB series for the Grey 280u, they are very similar so the instructions should be nearly identical.

-- Modify program so that the first four "gates" are non-inverting.
-Burn on to another chip and test.
+- Modify a program so that the first four "gates" are non-inverting.
+Burn onto another chip and test.

 - Add a delay to the loop to slow down the Pulse Generator as discussed in class.

 - Develop a program to generate a short pulse every time the PA7 line transitions from low-to-high or high-to-low.
-(To test your program PA7 is connected to the TTL output from the function generator on your trainer.)
+(To test your program PA7 is connected to the TTL out from the function generator on your trainer.)
 When you load port A the N bit of the Process Status Register will be set because PA7 is the sign bit of the binary number that is loaded into the Accumulator.
 Use BPL (Branch if Plus -- N = 0) or BMI (Branch if Minus -- N = 1) which tests the sign bit to determine whether or not to generate the pulse.
-Show your program to the lab instructor.
+Show your program to the lab instructor using the oscilloscope.

 - Burn the Edge Trigger program that you just developed for stand-alone use.
 Test it.